darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 topk(20, count by (__name__, job)({__name__=~".+"}))
 ```

-optionally if you know specific label in a metric has a lot of values but you have trouble to identify which ones, you can be outputing metric label values grouped by first N characters.
+optionally, if you know a specific label in a metric has a lot of values but you have trouble to identify which ones, you can be outputing metric label values grouped by first N characters.
-Here is example we outputed span_name in traces_spanmetrics_latency_count, grouped by first 5 characters.
+Here is the example we output span_name in traces_spanmetrics_latency_count, grouped by the first 5 characters.
 ```
 sum by (span_prefix) (
   label_replace(